csessig86/intro-to-js/README.md

 ####What can you do with Javascript?
 * SO MANY things!

+####Pre: The set up
+* This repo has two directories:
+  * 01-base contains the empty files you will need to get started.
+Nothing has been written yet.
+  * 02-final is a collection of scripts files containing the code highlighted in this walkthrough.

 ####1.
 Math, Dates
-The most basic thing you can do in Javascript is math.
+* The most basic thing you can do in Javascript is math.
 You can also get the current date and time easily.
 ```javascript
 5 + 10  // returns 15
 10 / 5  // returns 2